 - The selection process will favor geographic and institutional diversity of recipients.

-Selection of scholarship recipients will be based upon a holistic evaluation of the applications received, with due consideration of the criteria noted above.
+Selection of scholarship recipients will be based upon a holistic evaluation of the applications received, with consideration of the criteria noted above.